-The ParticleNet architecture used in this paper is shown in Figure \ref{fig:arch}.
+The ParticleNet architecture used in this paper is shown in Fig. \ref{fig:arch}.
 It consists of three EdgeConv blocks.
-The first EdgeConv block uses the spatial coordinates of the particles in the pseudorapidity--azimuth space to compute the distances, while the subsequent blocks use the learned feature vectors as coordinates.
+The first EdgeConv block uses the spatial coordinates of the particles in the pseudorapidity-azimuth space to compute the distances, while the subsequent blocks use the learned feature vectors as coordinates.
 The number of nearest neighbors $k$ is 16 for all three blocks, and the number of channels $C$ for each EdgeConv block is (64, 64, 64), (128, 128, 128), and (256, 256, 256), respectively.
 After the EdgeConv blocks, a channel-wise global average pooling operation is applied to aggregate the learned features over all particles in the cloud.
-This is followed by a fully-connected layer with 256 units and the ReLU activation.
+This is followed by a fully connected layer with 256 units and the ReLU activation.
 A dropout layer \cite{srivastava2014dropout} with a drop probability of 0.1 is included to prevent overfitting.
-A fully-connected layer with 2 units, followed by a softmax function, is used to generate the output for the binary classification task.
+A fully connected layer with two units, followed by a softmax function, is used to generate the output for the binary classification task.

 A similar network with reduced complexity is also investigated.
 Compared to the baseline ParticleNet architecture, only two EdgeConv blocks are used, with the number of nearest neighbors $k$ reduced to 7 and the number of channels $C$ reduced to (32, 32, 32) and (64, 64, 64) for the two blocks, respectively.
-The number of units in the fully-connected layer after pooling is also lowered to 128.
-This simplified architecture is denoted as ``ParticleNet-Lite'' and is illustrated in Figure \ref{fig:arch-lite}.
+The number of units in the fully connected layer after pooling is also lowered to 128.
+This simplified architecture is denoted as ``ParticleNet-Lite'' and is illustrated in Fig. \ref{fig:arch-lite}.
 The number of arithmetic operations is reduced by almost an order of magnitude in ParticleNet-Lite, making it more suitable when computational resources are limited.